Let's Dance! The Macarena

 Many Macintosh people believe that there is no malware that can affect their systems.
 That used to be true, but hasn't been true for a long time now.
 And that false sense of security can be deadly on the Internet.
 There is no operating system that's safe on the Internet any longer.

 Every year, at the CanSecWest security conference, there is a contest called Pwn2Own, pwn being hacker slang for gaining control of a computer.
-Every year, the Macintosh falls in this competition.
+Every year, the Macintosh falls in this competition, often first, usually within minutes.
 In 2009, it took about 10 seconds.

 So let's protect that Mac, shall we?